teadrinker/transfer-maps/README.md

 Simple Unity app to transfer textures between UV-layouts, as I feel baking in Blender is too cumbersome/slow/error prone.
 Ideally this would be more integrated, perhaps as a Blender add-on, but for now just use OBJ...

 ## Usage
+ - Make sure each object has only 1 material
+ - Make sure object namings are unique, and also that the name is not a part of another name, in the case with the names "Human" and "HumanHead", rename the former "HumanMain" or similar.
- - Duplicate objects in your 3D app and add `_UVSOURCE` as postfix
+ - Duplicate object(s) in your 3D app and add `_OLDUV` as postfix
  - Change the UV coords of the original object to the new/desired UV layout.
  - Export as OBJ with the option "Material Groups" enabled
  - Drop OBJ file on TransferMaps.exe (or drop OBJ file on the application window)